lspope/capstone/README.md

 # Topics Deep Dive
 I wanted to take a closer look at the Topics modeled by LDA.
-Using the pyLDAvis tool, I created interactive visualizations for various topic sets.
+Using [pyLDAvis](https://github.com/bmabey/pyLDAvis), I created interactive visualizations for various topic sets.
 To experiment for yourself, go to [Topic Visualization with pyLDAvis](https://nbviewer.jupyter.org/github/lspope/capstone/blob/main/code/demo_topic_viz.ipynb?flush_cache=false) to explore the topics detected across the US and within each US geographic Region.

 # Sentiment Classifer Modeling